nyc-crh/site/content/gallery/title-iv-civil-rights-act.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: "President Lyndon B. Johnson signed the Civil Rights Act into law, which included a \"watered down\" section on school desegregation."
+eventname: "President Lyndon B. Johnson signs the Civil Rights Act into law, which included a \"watered down\" section on school desegregation."
 caption: The 1964 Civil Rights Act carefully defined desegregation to make it easier for northern districts like New York City not to take action on school segregation.
 archive_source: P.L.
 88-352, Section 401b.
 source_link: